Bridge Banshee grab

 Let me warn you of a few dangers when going for a late checkpoint.
 The checkpoint mustn't get delayed too long, or the Banshee will have progressed too far along its scripted flight path for the method to work (the Banshee needs to still be a long way off when it spots you).
 Also, if you delay too long or get too far forward, you might not get the checkpoint at all, because the game considers you under enemy threat.

-More on the arch method
+More on the method

 Wider positioning viable